Sport Quiz #266

 6

-Lance Armstrong, famous as a cyclist has also been closely involved in other areas.
+Lance Armstrong, famous as a cyclist was also closely involved in other areas.
 Which of these is not one?

 A